 8. Under Deck Kayak Storage

 Utilize the space under your deck for discreet kayak storage.
 It’s an excellent way to shield your kayak from harsh weather while keeping it out of sight.
-In my own home, this solution keeps the yard looking tidy.
+In my own home, this solution keeps the yard looking tidy and serves as one of many clever secret storage ideas for your property.

 9. Kayak Storage Shed